-In 1969, a group of visionary members from local churches, government service groups and the community began working to establish a housing program for the elderly residents in St. Mary’s County.
-Their goal was to allow seniors who needed some assistance and supportive services to maintain their independence for as long as possible rather than face early placement in domiciliary care.
-Over the next eight years, the group led by F. Elliott Burch, Sr., Dr. Patrick Jarboe and Father Gregory Malena formed a non-profit organization and set out to finance the program independent of local government.
+In 1969, visionaries from local churches, government service groups and the community came together with the goal of creating a residential development specifically for elderly residents in St. Mary’s County.
+The group, led by F. Elliott Burch, Sr., Dr. Patrick Jarboe and Father Gregory Malena, formed a non-profit organization to finance the concept.

-Our founders’ vision for a state-of-the-art facility and program that would provide affordable housing and assist elderly residents with daily needs raised the bar for senior housing not only in St. Mary’s County, but throughout the state.
-After several years, the U.S. Department of Housing and Urban Development was convinced of the need and provided a loan for the building.
-Thanks to a generous donation of land from Elizabeth Mattingly Church, and donations from the community, St. Mary’s Home for the Elderly broke ground on February 15, 1976.
+Our founders’ vision for an affordable housing community raised the bar for senior housing not only in St. Mary’s County, but throughout the state.
+With a building loan from the U.S. Department of Housing and Urban Development, a generous donation of land from Elizabeth Mattingly Church, and an outpouring of support from the community at large, St. Mary’s Home for the Elderly broke ground in Leonardtown on February 15, 1976.

-The doors to our first building – and the county’s first 3-story building – opened in 1977.
-Named for our land benefactor, the Church Building featured 129 studio and one-bedroom apartments, a full-service dining hall, clinic, chapel, lounge, beauty salon, library and store.
-Soon after, we began to operate as Cedar Lane Apartments.
-Our reputation for placing the needs of the elderly as top priority resulted in a constant demand and plans for a second building were quickly underway.
-In 1982, the Burch Building was opened adding another 50 one- and two-bedroom apartments to the complex.
-As a HUD-approved facility, all qualified residents (based on income and/or disability) received rent subsidies.
+Named for its land benefactor, the Church Building opened its doors in 1977 and was the first 4-story building in St. Mary’s County.
+Beyond affordable apartment housing the Church Building offered a dining hall, clinic, lounge, beauty salon, library and store.
+Soon after, the organization began operating as Cedar Lane Apartments.
+A reputation for quality senior housing resulted in constant demand, and plans for a second building were quickly underway.
+In 1982, the Burch Building opened, adding another 50 apartments to the complex.